The year is 2054.

 Remarket your visitors

-Remarketing helps bring back customers that didn’t sign up for a free trial or an appointment.
-Most social networks offer a remarketing pixel so that you can serve targeted ads to visitors that have left your site.
-Use this to remind them to come back for more information, a special offer, or an appointment.
+And most social networks offer a remarketing pixel so that you can serve targeted ads to visitors that have left your site.
+So, use this to remind them to come back for more information, a special offer, or an appointment.

 Bonus tip: Drive leads to product tours

-Product Tours are another way of keeping your existing and prospective clients intrigued and engaged.
-Create detailed product tours that explain the essential features of your solution, the features that clients tend to overlook, and how to use your product optimally.
+Product tours are another way of keeping your existing and prospective clients intrigued and engaged.
+Create detailed product tours that explain how your product can address your customers’ pain points.

 And again, learn and optimize